2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Allied Health Professions at Southern Illinois University Carbondale

-The average tuition and fees for an out-of-state undergraduate student at Central Michigan are $13,703 a year.
+Out-of-state tuition fees for undergraduate students at Central Michigan are $13,703 per year.

-Read full report on Allied Health Professions at Western Illinois University
+Full Allied Health Professions at Western Illinois University Report

 The average tuition and fees for an out-of-state undergraduate student at Kent State University at Ashtabula are $15,910 a year.
 While working on their Bachelor's Degree, allied health majors at Kent State University at Ashtabula accumulate an average of around $24,595 in student debt.

-University of Wisconsin - Oshkosh landed the #11 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-UW Oshkosh is a fairly large public school located in the small city of Oshkosh.
+University of Wisconsin - Oshkosh came in at #11 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in the Great Lakes Region ranking.
+UW Oshkosh is a large public school located in the city of Oshkosh.

 UW Oshkosh undergraduate students pay an average of $15,368 in tuition and fees each year.